UM-Bridge/benchmarks/docs/source/tutorial.rst

 What is an UM-Bridge model?
 ------------------------

-A model in UM-Bridge is simply a mathematical function :math:`F: \\mathbb{R}^n \\rightarrow \\mathbb{R}^m`, which can be anything from simple arithmetic all the way to a complex numerical simulation.
-For example, `F` might be taking the source location of a tsunami to water elevation predictions.
+In many UQ algorithms, a model is simply a mathematical function :math:`F: \mathbb{R}^n \rightarrow \mathbb{R}^m`, which can be anything from simple arithmetic all the way to a complex numerical simulation.
+For example, :math:`F` might be taking the source location of a tsunami to water elevation predictions.

 An UM-Bridge server offers such models to clients, which may range from simple test scripts to advanced UQ packages.
-A client may request a model evaluation by passing an input vector `\\theta`, and the server will return the model outcome `F(\\theta)`.
+A client may request a model evaluation by passing an input vector :math:`\theta`, and the server will return the model outcome :math:`F(\theta)`.
 In addition, some models also provide derivatives of :math:`F`.
 Since UM-Bridge uses network communication behind the scenes, client and server are independent programs and may for example be written in different programming languages.

 Interacting with a model
 ------------------------